MattCollins84/insto/README.md

               }

   //send query
-  g.query(query);
+  i.query(query);
 </script>
 ```

 ## What is Insto for?

-Insto  doesn't care what you use it for; it is the means for sending real-time messages to groups of connected users.
+Insto is not designed for any particular use case; it is the means for sending real-time messages to groups of connected users.
 Insto doesn't know anything about the application it is working with, it is merely the messenger.
 It stores nothing permanently as the Redis keys are removed on startup.

 ## Installation

 Insto requires Node.js v_0.6 or above.
 Once the repository is cloned simply run:

 ```
   npm install